xcore/sw_serial_to_ethernet/doc/hardware_platform.rst

 ---------------------

 This application runs on an L1 device on the sliceKIT core board.
 Following hardware is required for running this application:
-   * XP-SKC-L2 sliceKIT 1V2 L2 core board
+   * xCORE General Purpose (L-series) sliceKIT core board 1V2 (XP-SKC-L2)
-   * XA-SK-E100 Ethernet 1V1 sliceCARD
+   * Ethernet sliceCARD 1V1 (XA-SK-E100)
-   * XA-SK-UART-8 OctoUART 1V0 sliceCARD
+   * Multi UART sliceCARD (XA-SK-UART-8)
-   * xTAG-2 and XA-SK-XTAG2 adapter
+   * xTAG-2 debug adapter and sliceKIT connector (xTAG-2 and XA-SK-XTAG2)
    * Ethernet cable
    * Power supply 5V

 Hardware setup
 --------------
 MultiUART component requires 8-bit ports for both transmit and receive ports.
-The current version of the *Serial to Ethernet* application runs on U8 (single tile).
+The current version of the *Serial to Ethernet* application runs on a single tile device.
 The sliceCARDs should be connected to the sliceKIT core board in the following manner:

 ===================== ======================== =======================
 **sliceCARD**         **sliceKIT Connector**   **sliceKIT - Jumper**